Manie-K/Manie-K/README.md

 --->
 - 💫
 Computer Science student at GUT.
-Interested in game development using Unity, .NET applications, and software architecture design.
+Interested in game development using Unity, .NET and Java applications, and software architecture design.